-- " An increase in net insured portfolio leverage to be consistently above 5x shareholders' equity - " A sustained decrease in underwriting profitability, with combined ratios in excess of 90% - " Significant reduction in reinsurance availability or quality of reinsurers - " Evidence of difficulty in securing reimbursement of claims from member states through ATI's preferred creditor status, including deterioration in ATI's standing with member states - " A reduction in shareholders' equity of more than 10% over a one-year basis
+- " An increase in net insured portfolio leverage to be consistently above 4x shareholders' equity. - " A sustained decrease in underwriting profitability, with loss ratios in excess of 40% - " Significant reduction in reinsurance availability or quality of reinsurers - " Evidence of difficulty in securing reimbursement of claims from member states through ATI's preferred creditor status, including deterioration in ATI's standing with member states and overall market position - " A reduction in shareholders' equity of more than 10% over a one-year basis.